varnish/zipnish/docs/examples.rst

 Zipnish requires three headers to be available per request basis:

-  * X-Varnish           - Request id assigned by varnish.
+  * X-Varnish           - Request id assigned by Varnish.
-  * X-Varnish-Trace     - The id that has been assigned by varnish to the first incoming request.
+  * X-Varnish-Trace     - The id that has been assigned by Varnish to the first incoming request.
   * X-Varnish-Parent    - The id of the parent request which has triggered the current request.

 .. code-block:: python